Driving Guide

 Keep a steady speed

 Sudden acceleration and deceleration can increase fuel consumption.
-Drive at a steady pace to conserve fuel.
+Drive at a steady pace to conserve fuel/battery, and use cruise control on long, straight roads (such as motorways).

 Reduce idling time